-1. Subject to the standards and conditions set forth in subparagraph D.1., below, wireless communication facilities shall be permitted uses in the following circumstances:
+- 1. Subject to the standards and conditions set forth in subparagraph D.1., below, wireless communication facilities shall be permitted uses in the following circumstances: - a.
+Circumstances creating permitted use treatment.

 In the following circumstances, a proposal to establish a new wireless communication facility shall be deemed a permitted use: